kflansburg/xshop/README.md

 ## General Installation

+The install script requires that [PIP](http://pip.readthedocs.org/en/stable/installing/) is installed.

 XShop requires a virtualization provider, either Docker or Vagrant.
 Vagrant is required for testing kernel vulnerabilities, due to limitations of container virtualization.
 XShop requires that you can run Docker without `sudo`.